Getting Started

 Create .context/ directory

-Set up the context directory with subdirectories for agents and knowledge docs.
+Set up the context directory with subdirectories for agents, knowledge docs, and guides.

 Terminal